Bring Your Best Friend With You When You Move Into Senior Living

 Brookdale’s pet policy is pretty straightforward.
 Your pet can live with you in a Brookdale community as long as he or she:

-- Is a critter generally considered a domestic pet, such as a small dog or cat, bird, rabbit, rat, hamster, fish or turtle.
+- Is a critter generally considered a domestic pet, such as a small dog or cat.
 Check with your community managers to confirm your pet meets the standards.

 - Is current on all vaccinations and has regular exams by a licensed veterinarian, including a checkup before you move into your senior living community.